lidiamadaras/lidiamadaras/README.md

 # 💫 About Me:
-Computer science student on Erasmus at ELTE
+Computer science student at Sapientia EMTE

 ## 🌐 Socials: